giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 +++
-title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm tenant clusters." date = "2019-10-25" type = "page" weight = 100 tags = ["tutorial"]
+title = "Prepare an AWS account to run Giant Swarm clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters." date = "2019-10-25" type = "page" weight = 100 tags = ["tutorial"]
 +++

-# Prepare an AWS account to run Giant Swarm tenant clusters
+# Prepare an AWS account to run Giant Swarm clusters

 As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the control plane.
 This gives great flexibility depending on the requirements and the usage scenario.
-For example, it allows the control plane to be running in an AWS account owned by Giant Swarm, while tenant clusters operate in different AWS accounts each, depending on a customer's department using them.
+For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on a customer's department using them.

 ## Overview

-In order to run Giant Swarm tenant clusters, an AWS account needs to fulfill these requirements:
+In order to run Giant Swarm clusters, the AWS account(s) need to fulfill these requirements:

+- Control plane account:
+  - IAM _user_ to be used by our `aws-operator` software.
+  - IAM role to be assumed by Giant Swarm staff.
+- Tenant cluster account:
-- Service limits set according to requirements
+  - Service limits set according to requirements.
-- IAM role to be assumed by our aws-operator software
+  - IAM _role_ to be assumed by our `aws-operator` software.
-- IAM role to be assumed by Giant Swarm staff
+  - IAM role to be assumed by Giant Swarm staff.

 Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
-This organization will later be configured with information about the two IAM roles mentioned above.
+This organization will later be configured with information about the two tenant cluster IAM roles mentioned above.

 We have created a Terraform module to automate the IAM role creation.
 You can check the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
 Otherwise you can still use the steps as described in this guide.

-## Increase service limits in AWS {#limits}
+## Increase service limits in an AWS tenant cluster account {#limits}

 A number of limits apply to an AWS account initially, which are described in the [AWS Service Limits documentation](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).